 A growth strategy is aimed at winning and keeping customers better and faster than the competition.

-There are four ways to grow your business:
+There are five ways to grow your business:

 - Get more customers (gain market share or target new segments)

 - Increase the buying cycle (harder to do for most businesses)

 - Create a new market/new customers – ref: Blue Ocean Strategy

 Growth marketing = an insane focus on customers + adaptive marketing practices + a system to plan and optimize marketing.

 The art of marketing is to systematically implement these growth strategies.
 Then optimize and scale to achieve rapid growth.